Refreshing, easy to prepare and a great quick meal on a warm summer night — Summer Ceviche.

 My recipe is a nice balance of Ahi tuna, fresh mango, avocado, a squeeze of lime juice, along with a little heat from a Serrano chili.
 The tuna marinates in the lime juice for a par-cooked texture and gentle flavor.
 I prefer to serve it as an appetizer, but you can eat it for a light dinner or over greens as a salad.

 1 1/2 limes

-1. Peel and dice mango and place into a bowl.
-Remember the seed of a mango is oblong, so slice the sides off and then dice.
-Add the diced tuna to the bowl.
+1. Peel and dice mango and place into a bowl. *Remember the seed of a mango is oblong, slice sides off and dice.
+Add diced tuna to bowl.

-3. Mince the scallion, Serrano chile and fresh cilantro, add them to the bowl.
-Squeeze the juice of 1 lime over the top and toss the mixture gently together.
+2. Mince scallion, Serrano chili and fresh cilantro, add them to bowl.
+Squeeze juice of 1 lime over top and toss mixture gently together.

-3. Dice the avocado and add it to the bowl, along with a pinch of salt & pepper.
-Toss again and cover bowl with plastic wrap, place in the refrigerator to chill for 1 hour.
+3. Dice avocado and add it to bowl, along with a pinch of salt and pepper.
+Toss again and cover bowl with plastic wrap, place in refrigerator to chill for 1 hour.

-4. Remove Summer Ceviche from the refrigerator and place in a serving bowl.
-Squeeze 1/2 lime over the top and serve with tortilla chips.
+4. Remove ceviche from refrigerator and place in a serving bowl.
+Squeeze 1/2 lime over top and serve with tortilla chips or over greens.
 Enjoy!